LLNL/DD-NM-ROM/README.md

 # DD-NM-ROM
 Author: Alejandro Diaz
 We apply LS-ROM and NM-ROM to the 2D Burgers equation.
-The code in this repo and its documentation is a work in progress.
-If you have any questions, please email me at and5@rice.edu.

 ## Requirements
 The code implementation was done using Python 3.9 and a CUDA-11.4 environment.
 Below are other required packages.